 The Archives of the City University of New York Graduate School and University Center consist of reports, correspondence, pamphlets, books, periodicals, other publications, photographs, video and audio tapes or discs, and other materials, all documenting or otherwise related to its history and operations.
 They were gathered over the past 15 years or so, mainly from sources within the Graduate Center, but some documents came from the CUNY Administration and, via correspondence and copying, from some of CUNY’s component colleges.
-They are open (by appointment) to CUNY administrators, faculty and other staff members, students, and others authorized by the Chief Librarian, and are housed in the Special Collections room, C196.04, on the Concourse level.
+They are housed on the 2nd floor of the library and open (by appointment) to CUNY administrators, faculty and other staff members, students, and others authorized by the Chief Librarian.

 The Archives have been organized into a coherent, searchable collection of 11 record groups, as listed below, each with its own guide.
 The guides are often sufficiently informative to obviate access to the documents themselves.

 - A Basic Subject File (“Subjects”)

 - Doctoral Students Council (DSC)